PlagueHO/CosmosDB/docs/New-CosmosDbCollectionIndexingPolicy.md

 This means that indexing occurs synchronously during insertion, replacment or deletion of documents.
 To have indexing occur asynchronously, set the indexing mode to lazy.
-A collection that has a None index mode has no index associated with it.
+A collection that has an index mode of None has no index associated with it.
 This is commonly used if Azure Cosmos DB is used as a key-value storage, and documents are accessed only by their ID property.
 When using None as the indexing mode, automatic must be set to False.

 ```yaml